russmckendrick/records/content/albums/american-fool-8668868/index.md

 styles: ["Southern Rock"]
 ---

-American Fool is the fifth studio album by John Mellencamp, released under the stage name John Cougar in 1982.
-The album was his commercial breakthrough, holding the No. 1 position on the Billboard album chart for nine weeks.
+American Fool is the fifth studio album by American singer-songwriter John Cougar, released on April 12, 1982.
+The album was his commercial breakthrough, holding the No. 1 position on the Billboard 200 album chart for nine consecutive weeks.
 A remastered version of American Fool was released on Mercury/Island/UMe on March 29, 2005; it includes one bonus track, the previously unreleased title track.